andreeds/cs807-research-tasks/E - The Future : The Past/README.md

 ## License

-If you going to refer to this content, plase make sure to **cite** the repstice authors on the Reference section.
+If you going to refer to this content, plase make sure to **cite** the repective authors on your Reference section.